-Microsoft has officially unveiled the Xbox One X - its new Xbox console claimed to be the "most powerful" games machine yet.
+Microsoft has finally unleashed the Xbox One X and it is dubbed the "most powerful" games machine yet.

 - PS4 Pro vs Xbox One X: What’s the difference?

 Xbox One X vs Xbox One S: Graphics